Chapter 140: Investments

 - Investment Professionals

-- Relevant experience: Are the portfolio managers and research analysts experienced in managing this type of mandate?
+- Relevant experience: Are the investment professionals experienced in managing this type of mandate?

 - Team experience: Is there significant experience among the professionals as a team?

 - Skills: Do the investment and research professionals bring complementary skills to the portfolio management process?